lawik/notes/Oredev/Talk - Let me introduce Elixir, your entire web stack.md

 Did you introduce a memory leak?
 Alright, just sort your processes by memory usage and see which one it is.
 Everything runs in a process.
 Has to be one of them.

 Want to trace function calls in your system live and inspect what your code is seeing as the calls come in?
-Sure, that's available.
+Sure, that's available, it is called tracing.
 There are even high-level tools like the Orion web UI that let you run distributed traces to profile particular functions and graph the performance numbers across your cluster.
 No up front instrumentation required just install the library.

+Let me ask you.
 What can you pull from your system at run-time?
 What can you do to figure out why, at run-time?
 Without redeploying?

 ## Your whole stack

 Elixir and Erlang have an unusual ability to absorb work that is usually handled by external services.
 Caching, queues, workers, publish-subscribe messaging, clustering can all be handled in the application.
-Generally we don't need Redis or Nginx.
+Generally we don't need Redis, RabbitMQ or Nginx.

 Heck, Erlang ships with a full-fledged distributed database that is very capable called mnesia.
 We still mostly use Postgres though.

 Phoenix LiveView continues that by taking a big bite out of the web frontend.
 Suddenly whole categories of apps can be self-contained without making any UX trade-offs.

 You application can perform multiple tasks without them disrupting each other.
-Your application is a whole system.
+Your application can be your whole system.
 ## A Future built four decades ago

 When you line up all the unique upsides of the BEAM, Erlang and Elixir it ends up sounding too good to be true.
 It sounds a bit futuristic.
 I would expect someone to say that they are still in the early days of this roadmap and that they would love to have us along for the journey as they ship their developer preview.
+Enter your email and sign up here.
 It sounds like unfounded hype that will never come to pass.

 Fortunately for us someone decided to build something futuristic almost four decades ago.
 And then Elixir put a spotlight on it about one decade ago.
 You can just get started.
 It exists.
 I use it every day.

 As William Gibson said: the future is already here, it is just not evenly distributed yet.

-30:29
+33:51